jacobgellman/jacobgellman.github.io/README.md

-# Jacob Gellman's academic website.
+# Academic website for Jacob Gellman

+See the website here: https://jacobgellman.com, which redirects to https://jacobgellman.github.io.

 This website is built using a Github Pages template for academic websites.
 It uses the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.